Hello, my name is Sato and I run J-CLINIC, a physiotherapy and acupuncture clinic in Bangkok.

 If you are at a trampoline park, it might be a good idea to take a lesson with an instructor the first time.
 Learn how to jump correctly and enjoy trampolining without getting hurt!

-If you suffer from sprains or other foot injuries in Bangkok, get in touch with us by phone, email or Facebook.
+If you suffer from sprains or other foot injuries in Bangkok, get in touch with us by phone, Contact form or Facebook.